fdformula/MathlyLua/README.md

 &rArr; MacOS users?
 Download the file, [cudatext-for-mathly-macosx.tar.gz](https://github.com/fdformula/MathlyLua/blob/main/cudatext-for-mathly-macos.tar.gz).
 Expand the downloaded file and refer to the included file, `note.txt`, for other steps.

 [Lite XL](https://github.com/lite-xl/lite-xl) is another very good "IDE" for Lua and Mathly.
-It is even smaller and faster.
+It is much smaller and faster.
 You can download here the customized versions for Windows, Linux, and
 MacOS.
 While in Lite XL, press
 ```
   F1               to open help document on current Lua/Mathly function